vasanthk/react-inline-edit/README.md

 # React inline edit

 This component allows you to to make inplace edits using 'contenteditable' and behaves like and input element.
-Customized version of react wysiwyg.
+Inpired by Ben Mcmahen's react wysiwyg.

 Support: Chrome, Firefox, Safari (desktop & mobile), and IE 9-11.